1. Think of common questions you or your team get asked

 3. Write your answer

 You can add a link, text, or both to your answer.
-Look for the preview on the right of how others will see your answer at the top of their search results.
+The way your answers looks in the text editor is exactly like how others will see your answer at the top of their search results.

 Then just save and you're done!
 You can always edit your answer from the search results, or click Answers in the top navigation bar to view and edit your answers.